In order to file a brand registry application, a seller must check that they comply with the requirements laid out by Amazon.

 In some countries, applicants must also make sure that the trademark is effectively registered.
 For trademarks in those countries, trademark applications are not sufficient to enroll.

-Amazon currently accepts trademarks registered before the patent and trademark office of those countries: United States, Brazil, Canada, Mexico, Australia, India, Japan, France, Germany, Italy, Turkey, Singapore, Spain, Netherlands, Saudi Arabia, Sweden, the United Kingdom, the European Union, and the United Arab Emirates.
+Amazon currently accepts trademarks registered before the patent and trademark office of those countries: United States, Brazil, Canada, Mexico, Australia, India, Japan, France, Germany, Italy, Turkey, Singapore, Spain, Benelux, Saudi Arabia, Sweden, the United Kingdom, the European Union, the United Arab Emirates, Egypt and Poland..

 In order for the application to be accepted, the trademark must appear on the products or their packaging.
 In addition, the registered trademark must be exactly identical to the brand name on the product (spaces, punctuation, uppercase / lowercase letters…)